Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

     Disabled guides but exporting exact guides
 </p>

 Now we can press `Render Document`, this will generate a `_printme.svg` file which has the exact card guides.
-In addition we should have a folder `_printme` with a file `0.png` which contains the first page's image.
+In addition we should have a `_printme.pdf` which we won't really need, but you can use it to verify that the svg and the pdf output match.

+> [!NOTE]
+> Depending on what cutting machine you use you may have to set the `Paper Size` to `Fit`, `Card Orientation` to `Mixed` and play around with the vertical and horizontal layout values to get something that fits within the valid region of your registration marks.

 Now we can open a new project in _Silhouette Studio_ and choose the right page setup.
 Now we can drag-n-drop the `_printme.svg` file into the project (or use an online tool to convert it to `.dxf` and drop that in instead).
 Copy the `Cards Size` values over to the size of the imported cutting guides, press the `Center to Page` option.